Review of the Capital One Spark Cash Back Business Credit Cards

 These are general cash back cards, which means that they don’t have any spending categories to worry about.
 Instead, they provide the same reward no matter where you shop or what you buy.

 The Spark Cash offers a higher cash back rate and also has an annual fee.
 But if you plan to spend more than $19,000 every year with it, it will be the more rewarding choice out of these two.
-If you won’t be spending that much per year, the Spark Cash Select will end up providing more cash back.
+If you won’t be spending that much per year, the Spark Cash Select will end up providing more cash back (not counting any welcome bonuses, which you’ll find for both of these cards).

 These cards both report your activity to the business credit bureaus, which means they can help you build up your business credit.
 This is unlike many other business credit cards.